Your pain threshold

 Pain is a defense mechanism that stops animals from destroying their bodies.

-It shows you where the problem is and prompts you to treat the painful area immediately if you can.
+It shows you where the problem is, and prompts you to do something to stop it immediately, if you can.

-It reminds you not repeat the actions that led to the pain's arrival.
+It reminds you not to repeat the actions that led to the pain's arrival.

 You ignore sensations below your pain threshold